Glavo/fallback-jmod/README.md

 Since Jlink only loads builtin plugins by default, I provide a new mode for command line tools that injects the plugin into the Jlink process and calls Jlink.

-In addition, I am developing an implementation scheme based on custom `ModuleFinder`, which may be better than Jlink plugin.

 ## Usage

 You can download it from [GitHub Release](https://github.com/Glavo/fallback-jmod/releases) and execute it with `java -jar fallback-jmod.jar (reduce|restore|jlink) <options> <jmod files>`.